Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 }
 ~~~

-Here weve chnaged how angualr tracks objects - instead of their identity we track by their id.
+Here we've changed how Angular tracks objects - instead of their identity we track by their id.

-#####The leading asterisk
+### The leading asterisk

-We are telling angular to rewrite the div into a ng-template.
+We are telling Angular to rewrite the div into a ng-template.

 From this -

 ~~~